-The Solar X-ray Imager (SXI) instrument, designed and built by Lockheed Martin at its Space Systems Advanced Technology Center (ATC) is ready for flight.
+PARIS AIR SHOW -- The Solar X-ray Imager (SXI) instrument, designed and built by Lockheed Martin at its Space Systems Advanced Technology Center (ATC) is ready for flight.

-Built for the NASA Goddard Space Flight Center (GSFC) in Greenbelt, Md., SXI is awaiting launch -- scheduled for May 24 -- on the National Oceanic and Atmospheric Administration (NOAA) GOES-N spacecraft from Cape Canaveral Air Force Station, Fla.
+Built for the NASA Goddard Space Flight Center (GSFC) in Greenbelt, Md., SXI is awaiting launch - scheduled for June 26 - on the National Oceanic and Atmospheric Administration (NOAA) GOES-O spacecraft from Cape Canaveral Air Force Station, Fla.
 SXI is one of a suite of instruments that resides on the current generation of Geostationary Operational Environmental Satellites (GOES).

-"We are extremely proud to have our first SXI instrument ready for launch and look forward to seeing it operating on-orbit," said Mons Morrison, SXI program manager at the ATC.
-"While the other GOES instruments provide near-constant viewing of the Earth, SXI is designed to view the Sun and provide vital information regarding solar activity."
+"We are extremely proud to have our second SXI instrument ready for launch and look forward to seeing it operating on-orbit," said George Koerner, SXI program manager at the ATC.
+"While the main GOES instruments provide near-constant viewing of the Earth, SXI is designed to view the Sun and provide vital information regarding solar activity."

-The SXI, one of a suite of instruments on the GOES-N satellite, will be used to aid NOAA and U.S. Air Force personnel in issuing forecasts and alerts of "space weather" conditions, and in developing a better understanding of Sun-related phenomena that affect the Earth's environment.
+The SXI will be used to aid NOAA and U.S. Air Force personnel in issuing forecasts and alerts of "space weather" conditions, and in developing a better understanding of sun-related phenomena that affect the Earth's environment.